oszuidwest/zwfm-liquidsoap/README.md

-The response contains the overall state (`ok`, `degraded`, or `down`), the active source and mode, readiness for every source, detailed studio-input health, the silence-detection state, every Icecast output, and a `status` plus `detail` for the DAB+ and HLS outputs.
+The response contains the overall state (`ok`, `degraded`, or `down`), the active source and mode, readiness for every source, detailed studio-input health, the silence-detection state, and structured health for Icecast, DAB+, and HLS outputs.
 Each item in `studio_inputs` reports its audio buffer in seconds and an SRT object with its connection state.
 Every active SRT connection includes the peer address, negotiated receive latency, receive buffer, round-trip time, and total dropped packets.

-Each item in `outputs.icecast` identifies the host, port, and mount and reports whether the output is started, ready, and connected.
+`outputs.icecast` has an aggregate status and a `streams` array.
+Each stream identifies its host, port, and mount and reports whether it is started, ready, and connected. `outputs.dab.destinations` contains one object per EDI destination with its TCP state, ACK age, byte counters, send queue, unacknowledged segments, and retransmissions.
+Unavailable metrics are `null`. `outputs.hls` separates the local writer and remote mirror health while retaining its combined `status` and `detail`.

 Use the top-level `status` field for alerting.
 A switch to the emergency fallback, a disconnected Icecast output, or a degraded enabled DAB+/HLS output makes the overall state `degraded`; an unavailable radio source makes it `down`.
 The HTTP status code follows the overall state: `200 OK` for `ok` and `degraded`, `503 Service Unavailable` for `down`, so a monitor that only checks the status code alerts when the station is off air. `HEAD /status` returns the same status code without a body.

 ## Silence Detection